SatelliteQE/betelgeuse/docs/index.rst

 Creates/Updates test cases in Polarion.
 This command performs the following
 steps:

-- Testimony is called to parse the test cases.
+- Walk a ``path`` and collect the test methods and functions defined on test modules.
+Test modules are the ones which name matches either ``test_*.py`` or ``*_test.py``.
-- For each parsed test case, the following actions are performed:
+- For each collected test, the following actions are performed:

-    - If ``$ID`` token is present in the test case, it is used as the test case id.
+    - If ``:id:`` field is present in the test case, it is used as the test case id.
 Or it is derived automatically based on the test Python import path.
-    - Test case object is built based on different supplied test case tokens.
-    - If ``:requirement`` token is present in the test case, it will be used as the requirement name.
+    - If ``:requirement:`` field is present in the test docstring, it will be used as the requirement name.
 Otherwise it is derived from the test module name.
 For example, if the test module name is ``test_login_example``, then the requirement name is ``Login Example``.
+    - Other fields are going to be populated if present on the test docstring.
     - The derived requirement name is queried in Polarion to check if it is already present.
 Otherwise it is created.
-    - The test case is queried with ``$ID`` token in Polarion.
+    - The test case is queried with ``:id:`` field in Polarion.
 If the test case is already present, it will be updated.
 Otherwise, it will be created and linked to the requirement.

 .. code-block:: console